The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Fashion in the 1960s thrived at Marks & Spencer.

 A St Michael lingerie counter in 1966.
+Lots of vintage knickers and slips on sale.

 Key Marks & Spencer vintage label dating features, plus how to understand Marks and Spencer 1970s fashion label codes: